benjaminflopez21/strong-js-data-structures/README.md

 # Strong JS Data Structures
-# Library to have and manages the most common data structures.
+Library that contains the most common data structures an the most useful methods like sort and search.